Wii Sports: Impact Wii Sports, a major factor in the Wii's worldwide success, was the first game among a number of core Wii games being developed at the same time, with the same philosophy; other games were released as Wii Play, Wii Fit, and Wii Music. A direct sequel to Wii Sports, titled Wii Sports Resort, was released in 2009. Matt, a minor NPC opponent from the game, became an Internet meme, in part due to his high difficulty compared to other AI opponents. Due to this popularity, Matt later appeared in another sequel, Nintendo Switch Sports, where a cheat code can unlock him as a boss opponent in Chambara. Wired included Wii Sports in its list of "The 15 Most Influential Games of the Decade" at #8, for its role in popularizing motion controls and having a major impact on the "videogame landscape." In 2019, GameSpot named it one of the most influential games of the 21st century, citing its accessibility, broad appeal, and long-term impact on console development at Nintendo and other game hardware designers. Wii Sports was later inducted into the World Video Game Hall of Fame in May 2023.

+The game, along with Wii Fit, has been credited with attracting more casual, female, and elderly gamers.
 Wii Sports has become a popular means for social gatherings and competitions.
 Residents at senior centers and retirement homes have formed leagues using Wii Sports bowling.
 After its Australian release, Nintendo and Myer, an Australian department store chain, held a Wii Sports tennis tournament in January 2007 in Melbourne, Australia.
 The winners competed against professional tennis players Pat Cash and Mark Woodforde, and were awarded new Wiis.
-An unofficial Wii Sports tennis tournament titled "Wiimbledon" was held in the Brooklyn, New York bar Barcade on June 23, 2007.
-It featured 128 competitors, many of whom were dressed in costumes.

-Wii Sports has been featured on television multiple times.
+An unofficial Wii Sports tennis tournament titled "Wiimbledon" was held in the Brooklyn, New York bar Barcade on 23 June 2007.
+It featured 128 competitors, many of whom were dressed in costumes.Wii Sports has been featured on television multiple times.
 It was seen in commercials for the Wii console, and in news features on ABC and NBC.
 The game has appeared on various comedy shows.
 An episode of Late Night with Conan O'Brien featured host Conan O'Brien competing against his guest, tennis star Serena Williams, in a match of Wii Sports tennis.
 On an episode of the Rick Mercer Report, former Canadian prime minister Jean Chrétien beat Rick Mercer in a game of Wii Sports boxing.
 The boxing game also appeared on an episode of The Colbert Report where a clip featured Mii versions of Stephen Colbert and Speaker of the House Nancy Pelosi boxing.
 At the 80th Academy Awards Show, host Jon Stewart and Jamia Simone Nash were caught playing Wii Sports tennis on one of the event's gigantic projection screens after a commercial break as part of a joke.
-Wii Sports has also been featured in mainstream movies such as Tropic Thunder, Alvin and the Chipmunks: The Squeakquel and in commercials for products such as Kellogg's Smart Start.
+Wii Sports has also been featured in mainstream movies such as Tropic Thunder, and in commercials for products such as Kellogg's Smart Start.

 Sequels and remake

 Wii Sports Resort

 A sequel, Wii Sports Resort, was first revealed at Nintendo's E3 2008 presentation.
 Development moved forward after the extent of the Wii MotionPlus was realized, though the idea for a sequel existed sooner.
 The game features 12 sports, (2 from the original) including swordplay, wakeboarding, Frisbee, archery, basketball, table tennis, golf, bowling, power cruising, canoeing, cycling, and air sports (parachuting and piloting).
-The game was first released in South Korea on June 24, 2009 and in Japan on June 25, 2009 before being released in other markets in July 2009.
+The game was first released in South Korea on 24 June 2009 and in Japan on 25 June 2009 before being released in other markets in July 2009.
 As of March 2020, the game has sold over 30 million units, and is a fan-favorite for kids all across the globe.